Nothing

 #'

-#' control group who had disease progression:
+#' patients who experienced disease progression:

-#' \deqn{\textrm{logit}(p(E_{ik})) = \alpha U_{i,\psi} +
+#' \deqn{\text{logit}(p(E_{ik})) = \alpha U_{i,\psi} + \sum_{j} \beta_j

-#' \sum_{j} \beta_j x_{ijk}}
+#' x_{ijk}}

-#' where \eqn{E_{ik}} is the observed switch indicator for individual
+#' where \eqn{E_{ik}} is the switch indicator for subject \eqn{i} at

-#' \eqn{i} at observation \eqn{k},
+#' observation \eqn{k},

-#' \deqn{U_{i,\psi} = T_{C_i} + e^{\psi}T_{E_i}}
+#' \deqn{U_{i,\psi} = T_{C_i} + e^{\psi}T_{E_i}} is the counterfactual

-#' specific value for \eqn{\psi}, and \eqn{x_{ijk}} is the confounder
+#' survival time given a specific \eqn{\psi}, and \eqn{x_{ijk}}

-#' refers to post-secondary baseline counterfactual survival, where
+#' post-progression counterfactual survival, where \eqn{T_{C_i}} and

 #'